sourcefuse/loopback4-notifications/README.md

 }
 ```

-There are some additional configurations needed in order to allow SES to connect to AWS.
+There are some additional configurations needed in order to allow NodeMailer to works.
 You need to add them as below.
 Make sure these are added before the provider binding.

 ```ts
 import {